SPL Turun piiri

-The SPL Turun piiri (Turku Football Association) is one of the 12 district organisations of the Football Association of Finland.
-It administers lower tier football in Turku.
+The SPL Turun piiri (Turku Football Association) was one of the 12 district organisations of the Football Association of Finland.
+It administered lower tier football in Turku.

 Background

 Suomen Palloliiton Turun piiri, commonly referred to as SPL Turun piiri or SPL Turku, is the governing body for football in Turku.
-Based in the city of Turku, the Association's Director is Jouni Koivuniemi.
+Based in the city of Turku, the association's director is Jouni Koivuniemi.

 Member clubs

 League Competitions

 SPL Turkun piiri run the following league competitions: